The Complete Dark Web Monitoring Guide

 • Can you show me a sample stealer log from the past week?

-• Which criminal forums do you have direct access to?
+• Which hacker forums do you have direct access to?

 • How many Telegram channels are you actively monitoring?

-Look for evidence of active collection, not just partnerships or data sharing agreements.
+Look for evidence of active collection, not just data sharing agreements.
 Direct access to sources provides faster detection than receiving data second-hand.
-Vendors who rely on third-party data feeds often receive information days after it first appeared.

 Verify Detection Speed

-A practical test: if you have credentials that you know were leaked in a recent breach, check whether the vendor’s platform already shows them.
-If not, ask when they expect to have that data.
-The answer reveals their actual collection capabilities.
+Ask how often they collect from different source types.
+Request case studies showing detection-to-alert timelines.
+If you have credentials you know were leaked in a recent breach, check whether the vendor’s platform already shows them.

 Services that tout “real-time” monitoring should demonstrate what that means operationally.
 Daily scans aren’t real-time.
 Neither are weekly batch imports from data partners.